tayshialyn/tayshialyn/README.md

 🌱 Currently, I'm on a journey to become a Full Stack Developer.
 I'm fascinated by the versatility of this role and the opportunity to build user-friendly applications while solving complex problems logically.

-💞️ I'm looking to collaborate on projects that involve building impactful solutions for end-users, especially in the health industry, where I can leverage my previous domain knowledge and software engineering experience.
+💞️ I'm looking to collaborate on projects that involve building impactful solutions for end-users, perhaps in the health industry, where I can leverage my previous domain knowledge and software engineering experience.

 ⚡ Fun Fact: I enjoy exploring new cuisines and experimenting with recipes in my free time!